kubernetes/minikube/site/content/en/docs/Tutorials/nginx_tcp_udp_ingress.md

 ## Overview

-The Minikube [ingress addon](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress) enables developers to route traffic from their Host OS (Laptop, Desktop, etc) to a kubernetes service running inside their minikube cluster.
+The minikube [ingress addon](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress) enables developers to route traffic from their host (Laptop, Desktop, etc) to a Kubernetes service running inside their minikube cluster.
 The ingress addon uses the [ingress nginx](https://github.com/kubernetes/ingress-nginx) controller which by default is only configured to listen on ports 80 and 443.
 TCP and UDP services listening on other ports can be enabled.